Michael Chandler: Lightweight Championship

 Chandler was expected to compete against Eddie Alvarez for the Bellator Lightweight World Championship at Bellator 54 on October 15, 2011.
 However, Alvarez suffered an undisclosed injury forcing the bout to be postponed.
-The bout was then rescheduled to take place on November 19, 2011 at Bellator 58.
-Chandler defeated Eddie Alvarez via submission in the fourth round in an instant classic.
+The bout was then rescheduled to take place on November 19, 2011, at Bellator 58.
+Chandler defeated Eddie Alvarez via submission in the fourth round.

 In his first fight after winning the title, Chandler faced Akihiro Gono in a non-title superfight at Bellator 67 on May 4, 2012.
 He won the match via technical knockout at just 56 seconds into the first round.

-Chandler made the first defense of his title against Bellator Season Six Lightweight Tournament Winner Rick Hawn, on January 17, 2013 at Bellator 85.
+Chandler made the first defense of his title against Bellator Season Six Lightweight Tournament Winner Rick Hawn, on January 17, 2013, at Bellator 85.
 He won the bout via submission in the second round.

-Chandler was set to make his second defense against Bellator Season Seven Lightweight Tournament Winner Dave Jansen June 19, 2013 at Bellator 96.
+Chandler was set to make his second defense against Bellator Season Seven Lightweight Tournament Winner Dave Jansen June 19, 2013, at Bellator 96.
 However, on June 2, it was announced that Jansen had pulled out of the bout due to an injury and faced David Rickels at Bellator 97 instead.
 He won the bout via knockout in the first round.

 Title loss and return

-A rematch with Eddie Alvarez took place on November 2, 2013 in the main event of Bellator 106.
-He lost the match by split decision in another classic.
+A rematch with Eddie Alvarez took place on November 2, 2013, in the main event of Bellator 106.
+He lost the match by split decision.

 A third fight with Alvarez was set up for the main event of Bellator 120 on May 17, 2014.
 However, a week before the bout, it was announced that Alvarez had suffered a concussion and was forced to pull out of the fight.
 Chandler instead faced Will Brooks for the interim lightweight title.
 He lost the back-and-forth bout by split decision.

-With Bellator Lightweight Champion Eddie Alvarez leaving the promotion, Chandler faced Will Brooks in a rematch on November 15, 2014 at Bellator 131 for the vacant lightweight title.
+With Bellator Lightweight Champion Eddie Alvarez leaving the promotion, Chandler faced Will Brooks in a rematch on November 15, 2014, at Bellator 131 for the vacant lightweight title.
 He lost the bout via technical knockout in the fourth round.

-Chandler faced Derek Campos on June 19, 2015 at Bellator 138.
+Chandler faced Derek Campos on June 19, 2015, at Bellator 138.
 After a dominant start on the feet, including a knockdown, he won the match via submission in the first round.

-Chandler rematched David Rickels on November 6, 2015 at Bellator 145.
+Chandler rematched David Rickels on November 6, 2015, at Bellator 145.
 He won the bout via technical knockout in the second round.